cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Acknowledgments
 {:numbered="false"}

+The security considerations in {{security}} are based largely on the security analysis of {{DPRS23}}.
+Thanks to Hannah Davis and Mike Rosulek, who lent their time to developing definitions and security proofs.

 Thanks to Henry Corrigan-Gibbs, Armando Faz-Hernández, Simon Friedberger, Tim Geoghegan, Mariana Raykova, Jacob Rothstein, and Christopher Wood for useful